spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 CSS has been the ugly step-sister of the development world.
 Many developers say: "I'm a developer, I don't care how things look!".
 Bottom line, since they don't care about how things look, they don't care to learn CSS.
 They should.
 Developers should learn CSS to know how an application should be styled and provide responsive support.
 One caveat: CSS is hard.
 It can take years to be proficient.

 There have been many attempts over the years to improve the quirks of CSS.
 Out-of-the-box, CSS doesn't support variables, loops, or functions.
 Preprocessors like [Sass](http://sass-lang.com/) and [LESS](http://lesscss.org/) add useful features.
-[BEM](http://getbem.com/), ITCSS, SMACSS help also; however, they are optional and cannot be enforced at the language or tooling level.
+[BEM](http://getbem.com/), ITCSS, SMACSS also help; however, they are optional and cannot be enforced at the language or tooling level.

 # CSS-in-JS